anthonykasza/hdc_experiments/README.md

   - UCI Machine Learning Repository
   - UCR Time Series Archive
   - Numenta Anomaly Benchmark (NAB)
-- Minkowski distance
+- VSA has relationships with compressed sensing, which makes sense given how bundling of vectors is how VSA "learns"
 - when creating vectors, the distribution of element values does not need to be random (50% 1's and 50% 0's)
   - it may be useful to create sparse vectors where the distribution of 1's is 1% of the elements
   - sparse vectors are more easily compressed, making them more memory efficient
-- fractional power encoding
-  - if you take a VSA symbol (vector) and raise it to an exponent, something magical happens.. something to do with kernels
-  - some literature refers to this as "trajectory association"
-  - this only works if the bind op is NOT the inverse of itself
-- VSA has relationships with compressed sensing, which makes sense given how bundling of vectors is how VSA "learns"
 - how to encode a vector into a vector symbol? multiply it by a constant random matrix (a projection/hat matrix)
-- there are methods of making a vector more/less dense
 - one of the big issues with HDC/VSA is that there is no standard method of encoding the application-specific data into vectors
   - should i bind with multiplication or permuation?
     - that depends on your use-case